webpack/webpack.js.org/content/configuration/externals.md

 }
 ```

-`subtract: ['./math', 'subtract']` converts to a parent child contruct, where `./math` is the parent module and your bundle only requires the subset under `subtract` variable.
+`subtract: ['./math', 'subtract']` converts to a parent child construct, where `./math` is the parent module and your bundle only requires the subset under `subtract` variable.

 ### object